New research finds biomarkers linked to melanoma patient survival

 The team have shown the importance of epigenomic regulation in triggering tumour spread by the way in which it can switch off certain cancer-related pathways and interrupt normal cell processes such as cell adhesion.
 When this occurs, tumour cells can break away from each other and metastasise or travel away from the original location to other parts of the body.

-According to Dr Manel Esteller, Bellvitge Biomedical Research Institute, co-lead author on the study, “This study represents the most comprehensive epigenomic profiling assessment of well-described human melanomas.
+According to Dr Manel Esteller (Bellvitge Biomedical Research Institute, Barcelona), co-lead author on the study, “This study represents the most comprehensive epigenomic profiling assessment of well-described human melanomas.
 It verifies that DNA methylation biomarkers represent a valuable tool to identify potential protein biomarkers.
 This not only has implications for the clinical management of melanoma but several cancer types.”

-Dr Jasper Wouters, first author of the study, says, “In this epigenomic melanoma study, we establish novel biomarkers to identify patients with good prognosis that do not necessarily need to undergo aggressive and expensive therapies.
+Dr Jasper Wouters, first author of the study and postdoctoral fellow in KU Leuven, says, “In this epigenomic melanoma study, we establish novel biomarkers to identify patients with good prognosis that do not necessarily need to undergo aggressive and expensive therapies.
 Importantly, some of these biomarkers can potentially be assessed non-invasively, using cell-free DNA in the serum of patients.”

-The study, Wouters et al. Comprehensive DNA methylation study identifies novel progression-related and prognostic markers for cutaneous melanoma, has been published in the Journal BMC Medicine.
-BMC Medicine DOI: 10.1186/s12916-017-0851-3.
+Journal reference: Wouters et al. Comprehensive DNA methylation study identifies novel progression-related and prognostic markers for cutaneous melanoma.
+BMC Medicine DOI: 10.1186/s12916-017-0851-3